Before the Exchange

 Normally only Swedish citizens are entitled to student aid from the Swedish Board for Study Support (CSN) for studies outside Sweden.
 However, CSN may make an exception from this rule for persons with a permanent residence permit and for EU nationals.

 Exchange studies are about more than just new knowledge and experiences in your future area of work.
 They are also an opportunity to practise your language skills.
 The international committee does not require you to take a language test to be nominated for exchange studies.
 It is up to you to make sure that you have sufficient skills in the language of the host country before you start your exchange studies.
 Please note that your host university may require exchange students to present a certificate of documented language skills in the form of, for example, an upper-secondary school report or language test result.
 With advance planning you may have time to repeat existing language skills or learn a new language before you travel.
 To brush up your language skills you can study language courses at an adult education association, university or higher education institution or take a crash course in the country in which you are going to study.
 Some host universities arrange language courses at different levels for exchange students.
 Sometimes there is a charge.
 There are also independent language schools abroad.

 There are several online language learning resources, both free of charge and those that costs money.
-Karolinska Institutet have participated in producing MedineLingua, an EU-funded project that aims to be a comprehensive resource to support learning of medical languages, and to prepare students and doctors for clinical work at hospitals.
+Karolinska Institutet has participated in producing MedineLingua, an EU-funded project that aims to be a comprehensive resource to support learning of medical languages, and to prepare students and doctors for clinical work at hospitals.
 It includes (medical) dictionaries, anatomy charts, abbreviations and much more in several European languages.
-Most of the charts, you can download to your smart phone, and use during your exchange period abroad.
+Most of the charts you can download to your smart phone and use during your exchange period abroad.

 Visa and Passport